Effective January 1, 2016, the American Heart Association will implement an automated award process for Get With The Guidelines®- AFIB program.

 Don’t miss out on these recognition opportunities.
 We thank you for your continued dedication to improving patient care, if you have any questions please contact your local representative or email GWTGAwards@heart.org.

-Hospitals that participate actively and consistently in Get With The Guidelines®--AFIB are eligible for public recognition.
+Hospitals that participate actively and consistently in Get With The Guidelines®- AFIB are eligible for public recognition.
 Participating in GWTG-AFIB is the first level of recognition.
 It acknowledges program participation and entry of baseline data into the Patient Management ToolTM.
-View the Get With The guidelines Participating Hospital award permission for (document).
+View the Get With The Guidelines Participating Hospital award permission form (document).

 - Bronze: recognizes performance of 90 consecutive days.